devtut/generate/docs/python/mutable-vs-immutable-and-hashable-in-python.md

 ---
-metaTitle: "Mutable vs Immutable (and Hashable) in Python"
+metaTitle: "Python - Mutable vs Immutable (and Hashable) in Python"
 description: "Mutable vs Immutable, Mutable and Immutable as Arguments"
 ---